VoyakaGOD/elastic-force/README.md

 It's just a simulation of elastic interaction.
-And also my try to use PyIntaller.
+And also my try to use PyInstaller.